It corresponds to drugs called selective serotonin reuptake inhibitors.

 If you have a history of seizures or controlled epilepsy, your doctor should monitor you closely if you take this drug.

 Concurrent administration with electroshock therapy should be avoided due to the lack of studies in this area.

 Fluvoxamine can potentiate the effects of alcohol and increase the level of psychomotor impairment.

 Sedation can occur in some patients.

-Therefore, patients should be warned about participating in activities that require full mental alertness, judgment, and physical coordination, such as driving a car or performing dangerous tasks, until they are reasonably certain that fluvoxamine treatment does not affect them. negatively.
+Therefore, patients should be warned about participating in activities that require complete mental alertness, judgment, and physical coordination, such as driving a car or performing dangerous tasks, until they are reasonably sure that fluvoxamine treatment does not affect them.
+Negatively.

 Pregnancy and breastfeeding

 The safe use of fluvoxamine during pregnancy and lactation has not been established.